daleas0120/oxford-loss-landscapes/README.md

 # Oxford Loss Landscapes

-Loss Landscapes for EXplainable AI - A Python library for visualizing and analyzing neural network loss landscapes.
+Loss landscapes for explainable AI - A Python library for visualizing and analyzing neural network loss landscapes.

+Developed as part of the 2025 Research Software Engineering workshop at Oxford.

 ## Overview